TopQuadrant/MauiServer/README.md

 ## Download and Installation

 **Requirements:** Maui Server requires a Java Servlet Container such as Apache Tomcat or Jetty to run.
+The container must support at least Servlet Spec 6.0 or Jakarta EE 10.

 **Download:** Maui Server is distributed as a war file (`mauiserver-X.Y.Z.war`).
 It can be downloaded [here](https://github.com/TopQuadrant/MauiServer/releases).
 The very latest pre-release version can also be built from the source repository, see below.